 For instance, while a car arguably may release more GHGs when it is motoring at 70 miles/hour (level-ground cruising at 70 “mph,” typically at 2000 rpm) as opposed to when it is idling and sitting still (0 mph, yet 1000 rpm), when a vehicle is idling or sitting motionless in one place then the amount of GHGs emitted are concentrated or more dense per area polluted than compared to the vehicle that is motoring by at a speed of 70 mph.
 However, even such an assumption/comparison is unlikely to be valid given modern emissions controls as some internal combustion engine by-products/pollutants decrease at higher speeds.
 Furthermore, those GHGs that are released during a non-moving idling period are emissions/pollutants that essentially resulted in no productive work either (as work is physically defined as a force moving/working over a distance).
-Furthermore, and again, Barth et.al. displayed that cruising at constant normal travel speeds tends to burn less fuel and pollutes less – with freeway congestion being the most inefficient fuel consumption and the larger comparative source of pollutants, especially in light of the stop and start driving realities of traffic congestion.
+And again, Barth et.al. displayed that cruising at constant normal travel speeds tends to burn less fuel and pollutes less – with freeway congestion being the most inefficient fuel consumption and the larger comparative source of pollutants, especially in light of the stop and start driving realities of traffic congestion.

 As this writing has attempted to display, traffic congestion is likely a major contributing factor to vehicle emissions and pollutants.
 And as anyone who has ever undergone the misery of having to travel 30 miles or more in bumper-to-bumper freeway/highway traffic can attest, the roadways of our nation are seriously under-designed and outdated for the volume of traffic to which the roads support in most of the nation’s urban regions.
 The literature seems to extend ad nauseam concerning the increased volume and density of pollutants from vehicles in traffic congestion – as discussed herein and above.
 For any government entity to currently gamble on the adequacy of future plans to reduce vehicular traffic and to concurrently ignore the inadequacy of nation’s highways and roadways, that government entity seems more than short-sighted.
 This writer believes that our nation would be well-served to start building modern and adequate roadways to support the level of traffic to which those roads are modernly subjected (and allow room for continued expansion as well).
 To rely on the outdated designs and traffic estimates of 1960 – which is when most of the nation’s interstates and highways were designed and built, seems misguided.